classic-terra/terra-operator/README.md

 ### Validator CRD (v1alpha)
-The Validator CRD is a custom resource definition managed by the Terra-Operator that mounts a Validator on top of a TerradNode resource and runs it as in a bonded mode using the configured Application Oracle Key (create-validator --from arg).
-A Validators is to spin up a `terrad` daemon running as a `full-node`, mount it on a volume containing the desired blockchain snapshot (can be found at https://quicksync.io/networks/terra.html) and bootstraps a `PostStartupScript` command on the TerradNode ContainerSpec that executes the required commands to succesful launch a Terra Validator.
+The Validator CRD is a custom resource definition managed by the Terra-Operator that mounts a Validator on top of a TerradNode resource and runs it in a bonded mode using the configured Application Oracle Key (create-validator --from arg).
+A Validators responsibility is to spin up a `terrad` daemon running as a `full-node`, mount it on a volume containing the desired blockchain snapshot (can be found at https://quicksync.io/networks/terra.html) and bootstraps a `PostStartupScript` command on the TerradNode ContainerSpec that executes the required commands to succesful launch the Terra Validator with the desired ValidatorSpec.

 #### How to install Validator CRD
 From the root of the Terra-Operator repo run the following command: